Jerry Falwell: Apartheid

-In the 1980s Falwell said sanctions against the apartheid regime of South Africa would result in what, he felt, would be a worse situation, such as a Soviet-backed revolution.
-He also urged his followers to buy up gold Krugerrands and push US "reinvestment" in South Africa.
+In the 1980s Falwell said sanctions against South Africa's apartheid regime would result in what, he felt, would be a worse situation, such as a Soviet-backed revolution.
+He also urged his followers to buy up gold Krugerrands and push U.S. "reinvestment" in South Africa.
 In 1985 he drew the ire of many when he called Nobel Peace Prize winner and Anglican Archbishop Desmond Tutu a phony "as far as representing the black people of South Africa".

 The Clinton Chronicles

 In 1994, Falwell promoted and distributed the video documentary The Clinton Chronicles: An Investigation into the Alleged Criminal Activities of Bill Clinton.
 The video purported to connect Bill Clinton to a murder conspiracy involving Vince Foster, James McDougall, Ron Brown, and a cocaine-smuggling operation.
-The theory was discredited, but the recording sold more than 150,000 copies.
+The theory was discredited, but the video sold more than 150,000 copies.

 The film's production costs were partly met by "Citizens for Honest Government", to which Falwell paid $200,000 in 1994 and 1995.
-In 1995 Citizens for Honest Government interviewed Arkansas state troopers Roger Perry and Larry Patterson regarding the murder conspiracy about Vincent Foster.
-Perry and Patterson also gave information regarding the allegations in the Paula Jones affair.
+In 1995 Citizens for Honest Government interviewed Arkansas state troopers Roger Perry and Larry Patterson about the Foster murder conspiracy theory.
+Perry and Patterson also gave information about the allegations in the Paula Jones affair.

 The infomercial for the 80-minute videotape included footage of Falwell interviewing a silhouetted journalist who claimed to be afraid for his life.
 The journalist accused Clinton of orchestrating the deaths of several reporters and personal confidants who had gotten too close to his supposed illegal activities.
 The silhouetted journalist was subsequently revealed to be Patrick Matrisciana, the producer of the video and president of Citizens for Honest Government.
 "Obviously, I'm not an investigative reporter", Matrisciana admitted to investigative journalist Murray Waas.
 Later, Falwell seemed to back away from personally trusting the video.
-In an interview for the 2005 documentary The Hunting of the President, Falwell admitted, "to this day I do not know the accuracy of the claims made in The Clinton Chronicles."
+In an interview for the 2005 documentary The Hunting of the President, Falwell said, "to this day I do not know the accuracy of the claims made in The Clinton Chronicles."